object-oriented-python/object-oriented-programming/doc/source/7_midterm.rst

 optimal :term:`algorithmic complexity`, and be elegant and readable.
 The tests provided are an aid to writing correct code: passing the tests does not prove that your answer is correct.
-For example, your code could produce the correct output in the cases test but nonetheless fail to implement the specification in the question.
+For example, your code could produce the correct output in the cases tested but nonetheless fail to implement the specification in the question.
 For the avoidance of doubt, a correct answer is one which correctly implements the specification, not simply one which passes the tests provided.